October 22, 1985: The day Arthur Ashe resigned as the US Davis Cup captain

 After he had finished runner-up to Roy Emerson at the Australian Open in 1966 (lost in four sets, 6-4, 6-8, 6-2, 6-3) and in 1967 (defeated in straight sets, 6-4, 6-1, 6-1), he eventually became the first African-American male player to claim a Grand Slam title, defeating Tom Okker in the final of the 1968 US Open (14-12, 5-7, 6-3, 3-6, 6-3).
 It was not only a major achievement in his sporting career, but also gave him the opportunity to advocate for the civil rights movement.

 Ashe won two more Grand Slam titles, the 1970 Australian Open (defeating Dick Crealy in the final, 6-4, 9-7, 6-2), and the 1975 Wimbledon Championships (beating Jimmy Connors in the final, 6-1, 6-1, 5-7, 6-4).
-To that end, he finished runner-up in two other Grand Slam events (at the Australian Open and Wimbledon), and by the time he retired from professional tennis in 1980, he had won 81 titles.
+He also finished runner-up in two other Grand Slam events (at the Australian Open and Wimbledon), and by the time he retired from professional tennis in 1980, he had won 81 titles.

 The facts: Ashe unhappy with the lack of commitment by top Americans

 Arthur Ashe had been appointed captain of the United States Davis Cup team in 1981, the year after his retirement as a player.
 His two first campaigns as the captain were successful, as the United States won the competition in 1981 and 1982.
-In 1981, Ashe even managed to convince Jimmy Connors, who hadn’t made a Davis Cup appearance since 1976, to be a part of the team in the quarter-finals against Ivan Lendl-led Czechoslovakia.
+In 1981, Ashe even managed to convince Jimmy Connors, who hadn’t made a Davis Cup appearance since 1976, to be a part of the team in the quarter-finals against Czechoslovakia, which was led by Ivan Lendl.
 After an early loss in 1983, Connors fully committed to the Davis Cup for the first and only time in his career, but despite his help, the team lost in the 1984 final against Sweden (4-1).

 In 1985, Connors announced that he was never going to participate in the Davis Cup again.
 Ashe, tired of dealing with world No 1 John McEnroe’s outbursts, had required the establishment of a code of conduct – and McEnroe, who had always been committed to the team, and was already struggling with motivation after a very busy and successful 1984 season, decided not to be involved.

 In March, Ashe flew to Japan with Elliot Teltscher and 18-year-old Aaron Krickstein in the team, and the Americans prevailed 4-1.
-In August, however, even with the back-up of a great doubles team (Ken Flach and Robert Seguso), the team was no match for Boris Becker, from West Germany, who outclassed everyone in singles.
+In August, however, even with the back-up of a great doubles team (Ken Flach and Robert Seguso), the team was no match for West Germany, which included a young Boris Becker, who outclassed everyone in singles.
 The United States lost the tie 3-2.

 After five years as the captain of the American team, Ashe was fed up with the attitude of his best players, and tired of running after them to participate.